ArchiveBox/abx-spec-behaviors/README.md

 Behaviors are the main focus of this proposal.
 A `Behavior` is a plain JS object containing some metadata fields (`name`, `schema`, `version`, `description`, ...) and some `hooks` (methods that get called to manipulate a page during crawling).

-A simple one like `HideModalsBehavior` might only provide a single `window: PAGE_LOAD` hook that deletes any `div.modal` elements from the DOM.
+A simple one like `HideModalsBehavior` might only provide one hook `window: PAGE_LOAD` that deletes `div.modal` from the DOM.

-A more complex behavior like `ExpandComments` might provide a `window: PAGE_LOAD` hook that expands `<details>` elements in the body, but it could also provide an extra `puppeteer: PAGE_LOAD` hook that will run if you have puppeteer available.
-The Behavior is usable whether you're automating via browser extension or headless browser, because you can run it as long as you have `window`, but when puppeter's extra powers (e.g. `$$('pierce/...`) are available, the `Behvior` provides extra functionality that makes it work across shadow DOMs and inside `<iframe>`s.
+A more complex behavior like `ExpandComments` might provide a `window: PAGE_LOAD` hook that expands `<details>` elements in the body, but it could also provide an extra `puppeteer: PAGE_LOAD` hook that will run if the crawling environment uses puppeteer.
+The `Behavior` is usable whether you're automating via browser extension or headless browser, because you can run it as long as you have `window`, but when puppeter's extra powers (e.g. `$$('pierce/...`) are available, the `Behvior` provides extra functionality that makes it work across shadow DOMs and inside `<iframe>`s.

 If we all agree to use a minimal shared [event spec](#page-lifecycle-events) like this then can we all share the benefit of community-maintained pools of "Behaviors" organically on Github.
 You can build a fancy app store style interface in your own tool and just populate it with all Github repos tagged with `abx-behavior` + `yourtoolname`.
 Different crawling tools can implement different events and listeners, and when they dispatch events on `BehaviorBus` during crawling, `BehaviorBus` will run any `Behavior`s that respond to those events.
 You get opt-in plugin functionality for free based on the events you fire, and you barely have to modify existing crawling code at all.